 Tooth extraction may be necessary for several reasons, including:

-- To create space for the permanent teeth to develop, especially when the baby teeth do not fall out
+- To create space for the permanent teeth to develop, significantly when the baby teeth do not fall out

-- The tooth is too infected or decayed that restoring or saving it is impossible.
+- Too much decay or infection has occurred for the tooth that restoring or saving it is impossible.